LACE: Lattice Attention for Cross-thread Exploration: Experiments

-We ablate two core design choices: the data curation pipeline and the multi-stage training recipe.
-To measure the intensity of cross-thread communication, we define the cross-thread ratio as $r_{\text{cross}} = \frac{\bar{A}_{\text{cross}}}{\bar{A}_{\text{self}} + \bar{A}_{\text{cross}}}$, where $\bar{A}_{\text{self}}$ denotes the average attention weight on the diagonal (self-thread attention) and $\bar{A}_{\text{cross}}$ denotes the average off-diagonal attention weight (cross-thread attention).
-As shown in \cref{tab:ablation_studies}, our diversity-aware data pipeline yields substantially higher thread diversity and cross-thread attention ratios compared to naïve parallel sampling, validating that data quality is the prerequisite for emergent collaboration. \cref{tab:ablation_studies_expanded} further validates the necessity of the full training recipe: skipping continuous pre-training and SFT leads to near-zero accuracy and severely degraded format adherence, indicating that the lattice layers require proper initialization before RL can elicit meaningful cross-thread behaviors.
+To measure the intensity of cross-thread communication, we define the cross-thread ratio as $r_{\text{cross}} = \frac{\bar{A}_{\text{cross}}}{\bar{A}_{\text{self}} + \bar{A}_{\text{cross}}}$, where $\bar{A}_{\text{self}}$ denotes the average attention weight assigned to keys from the same thread and $\bar{A}_{\text{cross}}$ denotes the average attention weight assigned to keys from peer threads.
+As shown in \cref{tab:ablation_studies}, our diversity-aware data pipeline yields substantially higher thread diversity and cross-thread attention ratios compared to naïve parallel sampling, validating that data quality is the prerequisite for emergent collaboration. \cref{tab:ablation_studies_expanded} further validates the necessity of the full training recipe: skipping SFT leads to near-zero strict self-selection accuracy and degraded one-\textsc{best} format adherence, indicating that the lattice layers require proper initialization before RL can elicit meaningful cross-thread behaviors.
 Appendix~\cref{appendix:sa_identity_ablation} and \cref{tab:sa_ablation,tab:path_id_ablation} further show that self-assessment is important for reliable best-thread selection and that combining prompt path IDs with RoPE yields the strongest identity encoding.
 Appendix~\cref{appendix:thread_scaling} and \cref{tab:model_scale_preliminary} additionally provide preliminary larger-scale results, which suggest that the same collaborative trend persists at 8B.